textX/textX/docs/howto.md

 ## Multi-metamodel multi-file models

-Here, we focus on referencing model elements from models based on other textx meta models.
+Here, we focus on referencing model elements from models based on other textX meta models.
 These other meta models are typically imported from other python modules (e.g. deployed separately).